 “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 the first step is to identify the right tool (axe).
-The next is to recognise that a sharper axe will cut faster.
+The next is to recognize that a sharper axe will cut faster.
 The next is the maturity to spend enough time sharpening it and only then start cutting.

 Here is an example: Financial Goal Planning: How to buy an Audi Car